EYBlockchain/nightfall_3/README.md

 ```

-In order to insert `nodeValue` `16.0` into the tree, we will need the `nodeValues` of the sibling-path of `leafIndex = 1`, and we will also need to know whether those sibling-nodes are on the left or the right of the path up the tree:
+In order to insert `nodeValue` `16.0` into the tree and update its path, we will need the `nodeValues` of the sibling-path of `leafIndex = 1`, and we will also need to know whether those sibling-nodes are on the left or the right of the path up the tree:

 ```
-// Hashing computation to update the root for a newly inserted leaf at leafIndex = 0
+// Hashing computation to update the root for a newly inserted leaf at leafIndex = 1

 frontier        nodeValue  = hash ( left input   ,   right input   )       zeros

 [15.0,             7.1     = hash (      ?       ,        ?        )         0
      ,             3.1     = hash (      ?       ,        ?        )         0
      ,             1.1     = hash (      ?       ,        ?        )         0
      ,             0.1     = hash (      ?       ,        ?        )         0
      ]
+                    ^ these are the values in our recalculated path from leafIndex = 1
 ```

 We can actually deduce the 'left-ness' or 'right-ness' of a leaf's path up the tree from the binary representation the leaf's leafIndex:

 ```
                                binary leafIndices

                                         *
                     /                                     \
 >>                 0                                       1